MingXuanJian/STPO/README.md

 - **App Version**: 6.0 (Optimization Algorithm Testing Platform)

 The source files for the STPO code and a simple test function are provided below to help you conduct preliminary performance testing.
+- The STPO compressed package is provided for download.